lnccbrown/HSSM/README.md

 ## Installation

 `hssm` is available through PyPI.
-You can install it with Pip via:
+You can install it with pip via:

 ```
 pip install hssm
 ```

-You can also install the bleeding edge version of `hssm` directly from this repo:
+You can also install the bleeding-edge version of `hssm` directly from this repo:

 ```
 pip install git+https://github.com/lnccbrown/HSSM.git